Electric Plenum Heaters

 - Provides supplemental heating when installed with a heat pump.
-You’ll get a combined efficiency of about 130 percent.
+You’ll get a combined efficiency of about 130%.

 Save with off-peak rates

-You can operate a plenum heater on our General Service Rate or install it as part of a qualified off-peak rate program, including Dual Fuel or RDC that cost up to 30 percent less than the standard price per kilowatt-hour.
-If a plenum heater is installed on an off-peak rate, part of the installation may require additional wiring, and a second meter socket and service panel.
+You can operate a plenum heater on our General Service Rate or install one as part of a qualified off-peak rate program, including Dual Fuel or Residential Demand Control (RDC), that offers a discounted price per kilowatt-hour.
+If a plenum heater is installed on an off-peak rate, part of the installation may require additional wiring, a second meter socket, and a service panel.

 You also can consult these technology providers:

 This is not an endorsement of the site’s products or manufacturer.